shalgrim/advent_of_code_2018/notes.md

 1. Get a baseline: do a dumb BFS where, in the case of a tie, you just pick the first one
 2. Do a DFS where you've already set the baseline

+And on that front I know I've found one that gives me 856 overlaps, so I can do a DFS where I ignore anything less than that number...